HerdingMediumHungary

 Is the Puli a good apartment dog?

-How much exercise does the Puli need?
+How much exercise does a Puli need?

 Our Shop